DR Congo’s ex-President Joseph Kabila sentenced to death in absentia

 - list 3 of 3DRC and Rwanda to strike Trump-brokered peace deal: All to know

+“In applying Article 7 of the Military Penal Code, it imposes a single sentence, namely the most severe one, which is the death penalty,” Katalayi said while delivering the verdict.

-Kabila, who served as president from 2001 to 2019, had left the DRC in 2023 but recently visited the east of the country in an area controlled by the M23 rebel group.
+Kabila, who served as president from 2001 to 2019, had left the DRC in 2023 but recently visited Goma in the east of the country, an area controlled by the M23 rebel group.

 The former president went on trial in absentia in July for his alleged support for the Rwanda-backed M23 rebels, who seized large swaths of territory in the eastern DRC this year.